CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 > Thus, their final attribute levels are: 2 **agility**, 6 **endurance**, 3 **perception**, 4 **strength**, 4 **toughness**, 3 **arcana**, 4 **intelligence**, 3 **wisdom**, 6 **empathy**, 3 **oratory** and 4 **will**.
 >
 > Perhaps this could be a very socially orientated character?
 With an **empathy** of 6, they'd make for a skilled diplomat, shrewd negotiator and attentive inquisitor.
 On the other hand, with an **endurance** of 6 and **arcana** of 3, they could become a very enduring mage.
 Perhaps that could be decided by a dice roll, too..?

+### Choosing Skills
+You can spend 15 points to *learn* skills and raise their level, with the following limitations:
+* No skill can be at level 6+
+* Max of 7 skills.
+* No skills can be set to *learning*.
+* Skills must relate to background.

 ### Possessions
 You can add things your character starts the game with.
 It is best to start with weapon(s), armor, shield and necessities, like food rations and torches.